 The inverted cross comes from Christian history and tradition.
-It is often called the St. Peter's Cross: this martyr was crucified upside down because he did not feel worthy to die in the same way as Jesus.
-In this context, the cross represents our humanity and the fact that, although we can never attain the perfection of Christ, we must try to follow his steps.
-But, while this cross was first seen as a symbol of Christianity, more recently, the inverted cross has been used to symbolize atheism and occultism.
-For example, some bands of Black Metal use the inverted cross to represent their supposed devotion to Satan.
+It is often called the Cross of St. Peter: this martyr was crucified upside down because he did not feel worthy to die in the same way as Jesus.
+In this context, the cross represents our humanity and the fact that, although we can never reach the perfection of Christ, we must try to follow in his footsteps.
+But, while this cross was first seen as a symbol of Christianity, more recently, the inverted cross was used to symbolize atheism and occultism.
+For example, some Black Metal bands use the inverted cross to represent their supposed devotion to Satan.

-If you want the cross to represent your Christian membership, you will probably prefer a simple drawing (a wooden cross, for example) but if you want to represent satanism and what is occult, you will probably like to draw your inverted cross in a Gothic style.
+If you want the cross to represent your Christian belonging, you will probably prefer a simple drawing (a wooden cross, for example) but if you want to represent Satanism and what is occult, you will probably prefer to draw your inverted cross in a gothic style.

 10. Nail and cross

-Tattoos of nails and crosses are a very powerful and moving way to represent your Christian beliefs and your spirituality.
+Nail and cross tattoos are a very powerful and moving way to represent your Christian beliefs and your spirituality.

 11. Latin cross

-The Latin cross is a cross design that symbolizes both Christianity.
-The vertical branch of the cross represents divinity, while the horizontal branch represents the world.
+The Latin cross is a design of the cross which symbolizes Christianity.
+The vertical branch of the cross represents the deity, while the horizontal branch represents the world.
 The intersection of the two symbolizes the union between the world and the divine.

 12. Ankh / Egyptian Cross

 Egyptian crosses are a particular and popular choice of the fairer sex.
-Also known as Ankh, this little drawing is considered a symbol of life, hence its popularity among women.
+Also known as Ankh, this little drawing is considered a symbol of life, hence its popularity with women.
 The Ankh can also represent the union between the masculine and the feminine, which has prompted many couples to have identical Egyptian crosses made on their bodies.
-The Ankh can also be used as a sign of respect for ancient Egyptian wisdom and culture, which is why it is a perfect tattoo for those with an Egyptian heritage or affinities with Egyptian culture.
+The Ankh can also be used as a sign of respect for the ancient wisdom and Egyptian culture, which is why it is a perfect tattoo for those who have an Egyptian heritage or affinities with Egyptian culture.